 If you’re already considering a visit to the Peninsula Hot Springs, take a look at their Indigenous Cultural Walk package.
 Lionel Lauch, a Bundjalung man, guides the tour.
 Apart from the walk itself, the package includes didgeridoo meditation and bathhouse bathing at the Hot Springs.

 Melbourne On The Move offers a range of transport services out of Melbourne, including private coach hire, bus hire, and coach hire.
-We also do Peninsula Hot Springs tours and transportation, making your trip in Victoria a smooth and easy one.
 Call us on 1300 55 86 86 to organise your transport today.